dboland77/search-tags/README.md

 # Remaining App TODO
 1. Add filter functionality to filter by Tag
-1. Limit the number of tags by movie to 5
+1. ~~Limit the number of tags by movie to 5~~
-1. Clear the placeholder input field when a user clicks "Add Tag"
+1. ~~Clear the placeholder input field when a user clicks "Add Tag"~~
 1. Persist the app state to local storage (I would implement this with redux-persist)
-1. Testing with Jest
-1. Add Date to movie name
+1. ~~Add Date to movie name~~
+1. ~~Typeahead filtering in the search tags bar~~

+# Nice to have - possible extensions
 1. Debounce the search component

-# Nice to have - possible extensions
-1. Typeahead filtering in the search tags bar
 1. Suggest tags to the user
 1. Limit the characters available in the placeholder for tags
+1. Add media breakpoints to improve responsive behaviour
+1. Test (Jest / react-testing-library or Cypress)
+1. Convert to Typescript